no-go/ViboraFeed/README.md

 [Flattr This](https://flattr.com/thing/5194982)

+## Version 2.5

+Flightmode / Offline Online bug is now realy fixed.
+Menu and color changed a bit.

 ## Version 2.4

 Bugfix: there was only 1 refresh after going online after "Flightmode" and not every 30min ...
 6 hours.